 orientation: If you are required to attend an orientation or any other form of training for your position, you are entitled to pay for the time you spend at that orientation/training.
 This includes mandatory Health and Safety training.

 hours: The job posting should include the estimated total number of hours for the appointment as well as an estimate of the hours per week.
-Use your department’s time sheets or the “I don’t work for free” booklets you receive from us in the mail to keep your supervisor up-to-date.
+Use your department’s time sheets or our “I don’t work for free” timesheets to keep your supervisor up-to-date.
 Remember that meetings with your supervisor and attendance at lectures, if they are required, are considered work.
 It is common for contract hours to be used up before the end of the term.
 If it looks like your hours will run out, you should call a meeting with your supervisor to discuss the issue.
 If your supervisor approves the additional hours, you will be paid.
 If your supervisor refuses, you are not legally entitled to refuse to work (you may only legally refuse work if it puts your safety at risk).
 Refusing work may result in discipline or dismissal.
 Continue working, but keep detailed records of the hours and all conversations with your supervisor.
 If this happens, contact CUPE 3909.

-material: Your department must provide you with the material, resources, and space you need to perform your duties.
+material: Your department should provide you with the material, resources, and space you need to perform your duties.

 evaluations: Positive employment evaluations are used in future job hiring.
 You are entitled to one evaluation per appointment and if this is an in-class evaluation, you’ll get 2 calendar days’ notice to inform your students and to prepare.
 You will receive a written report of the evaluation and if you are unhappy with its contents, you should contact the local to represent you.
 You may request a meeting with the evaluator, an additional evaluation and/or add your own comments before the evaluation is put in your employment file.